 And when the day is done, you can step through to the snug lounge.
 After a day out, or when the evening chill settles in, with its comfortable furnishings and bright log burning stove, it is the perfect place to relax and watch TV, play games on the X-Box, or read that book you keep promising yourself, with just the crackle, warmth and dancing flames of the fire and the distant crash of the waves to disturb you.

 Head up stairs and you will find the large master bedroom with its super king sized bed and expansive views over the sheep studded marsh, where the local smugglers plied their trade in years gone by.
 Here a long and renewing nights rest is guaranteed.
 Head up to the attic room and enjoy a bath under the stars to the sound of the sea.

 Across the landing is the family bathroom with a large and luxurious walk in shower and views out across the bay and the sea.

-The second bedroom has two zip link 3-foot beds, perfect for children, or pushed together, for a couple.
+The second bedroom has two 3-foot beds, perfect for children, or pushed together, for a couple.
 With another stunning view of the sea, it also has a small flat screen TV, in case you tire of watching the extraordinary sunsets!